drug-design/course/docs/chapters/peptidomimetics.md

 === "2D"
     ![](https://media.drugdesign.org/course/peptidomimetics/3_3_1_1.png){: loading=lazy }
-=== "3D-pic"
+=== "3D (Pic)"
     ![](https://media.drugdesign.org/course/peptidomimetics/dead_end.png){: loading=lazy }

 === "3D"
-    <div id="nglviewer-container-A-72517" class="nglviewer-container" data-molecule-id="dead-end" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-dead-end' class='nglviewer-container' data-molecule-id='dead-end' style='width: 750px; height: 450px;' data-initialized='false'></div>

 ### Second Route:De Novo Design of Non Peptide Mimics

-In the second approach, the activity of the initial peptide is viewed as created by a favorable 3D arrangement of pharmacophore elements.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/second-routede-novo-design-non-peptide-mimics-2b6b99fb'><i class='fa fa-play' aria-hidden='true'></i></button>In the second approach, the activity of the initial peptide is viewed as created by a favorable 3D arrangement of pharmacophore elements.
 This information will be the basis of a "de novo" design of chemically unrelated substances mimicking in 3D the important moieties of the reference peptide.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.